Carly07/Deeelish/README.md

 •	<a target="_blank" href="https://github.com/">Heroku</a> – A cloud platform used for deployment

-•	<a target="_blank" href="https://validator.w3.org/">W3C Markup Validation Service</a> - The HTML and CSS code for this project was checked and validated by the W3C Markup Validation Service
+•	<a target="_blank" href="https://validator.w3.org/">W3c Markup Validation Service</a> - The HTML code for this project was checked and validated by the W3c Markup Validation Service

+•	<a target="_blank" href="https://jigsaw.w3.org/css-validator/">W3c CSS Validation Service</a> - The CSS code for this project was checked and validated by the W3c CSS Validation Service

 ## Information Architecture